-Anyone who saw the first half of Saturday’s race at Michigan would find it hard to be surprised that Brad Keselowski went on to score his fourth victory of the 2010 season.
-However, after seeing the No. 22 Dodge turn the 250-miler into a leisurely weekend drive and leading second place by as much as eleven seconds, Keselowski still had to mount an impressive comeback to score a second consecutive victory at his home track.
+Anyone who saw the first half of Saturday’s CARFAX 250 at Michigan would find it hard to be surprised that Brad Keselowski went on to score his fourth victory of the 2010 season.
+However, after seeing the No. 22 Dodge turn the 250-miler into a leisurely weekend drive and leading second place by as much as 11 seconds, Keselowski still had to mount an impressive comeback to score a second consecutive victory at his home track.

 The late-race yellow was triggered by a nasty wreck after Steve Wallace got loose and slammed into the side of Robert Richardson, sending the No. 23 hard into the backstretch wall.
 Though the wreck did not appear too devastating on TV, the impact was hard enough to severely bend the car’s chassis and to send Richardson to a local hospital for a precautionary CAT scan, which fortunately came back negative.

-Keselowski’s win allowed him to extend his points lead again to 347 over Carl Edwards.
-Justin Allgaier remained fourth in the standings, 645 markers back and highest-ranked of the Nationwide Series regulars.
+Keselowski’s win allowed him to extend his points lead again to 347 over Edwards.
+Allgaier remained fourth in the standings, 645 markers back and highest-ranked of the Nationwide Series regulars.

-*Rusty Wallace, Incorporated* didn’t have the day that either of its teams needed.
-A rough summer stretch continued for *Brendan Gaughan*, who finished back in 32nd after having a late-race power failure in his Camry.
-As for *Steve Wallace*, his 18th-place result snapped a streak of ten consecutive top-15 finishes.
-It didn’t come clean, either; Wallace never settled in all race long, with one of his snaps triggering Robert Richardson’s hard wreck, the only incident of Saturday afternoon’s race.
+Rusty Wallace Incorporated didn’t have the day that either of its teams needed.
+A rough summer stretch continued for Brendan Gaughan, who finished back in 32nd after having a late-race power failure in his Camry.
+As for Wallace, his 18th-place result snapped a streak of 10 consecutive top-15 finishes.
+It didn’t come clean, either; Wallace never settled in all race long, with one of his snaps triggering Richardson’s hard wreck, the only incident of Saturday afternoon’s race.

 The Final Word

-* That said, as costly as it may be, the new Nationwide CoT really did put on a good show at Michigan.
-The battle between Carl Edwards and Brad Keselowski for the race lead involved drafting, side-drafting, and at least four grooves on the race track.
+- That said, as costly as it may be, the new Nationwide CoT really did put on a good show at Michigan.
+The battle between Edwards and Keselowski for the race lead involved drafting, side-drafting and at least four grooves on the racetrack.
 It was a truly exciting battle that showcased how good racing at Michigan can be, and did seem to be aided by the new car.
 Now, the trick is to get the Nationwide Series regulars doing that type of racing for the lead in their own series.
 Hoping for some big changes in 2011 NASCAR… and I don’t mean to the cars.